ChrisEvilgenius/Dekunu_to_gSwoop/README.md

 Batch converts all Dekunu GPS csv logs in specified directory to csv files formatted to be read by gSwoop

-You will need to change the default read.write directories which are set to: read_dir = 'C:/Users/jones.cs/Documents/Dekunu/In/' out_dir = 'C:/Users/jones.cs/Documents/Dekunu/Out/'
+You will need to change the default read & write directories which are set to:

+  read_dir = 'C:/Users/jones.cs/Documents/Dekunu/In/'
+  out_dir = 'C:/Users/jones.cs/Documents/Dekunu/Out/'

+These folders need to already be present, this script will not create them!

 Steps necessary for conversion are: